-The Schoolwear Association, in collaboration with YouGov has today revealed that, of those with an opinion either way, nineteen out of twenty people surveyed link good behaviour to wearing a consistent traditional uniform during school time, supporting the current trend of ‘back to basics’ on school attire.
+The Schoolwear Association, in collaboration with YouGov, has revealed that, of those with an opinion, either way, 95% of those surveyed link good behaviour to wearing a consistent traditional school uniform during school time, supporting the current trend of back to basics on school attire.

-With 95% of parents interviewed who have children at state school where uniform is required and either agreed or disagreed, believing school uniform encourages better behaviour.
-The Schoolwear Association has found the majority of parents interviewed believe it is an important form of discipline.
-Uniform places children in a similar frame of mind and is a ‘classical conditioning’ process – when children put school uniform on, they understand from an early age, they will be going to school to learn and concentrate, rather than simply to play.
+95% of parents interviewed who have children at state school where uniform is required either agreed or disagreed, believing school uniform encourages better behaviour.
+The Schoolwear Association has found that most parents interviewed believe it is an important form of discipline.
+Uniform places children in a similar frame of mind and is a ‘classical conditioning’ process – when children put on school uniform, they understand from an early age they will be going to school to learn and concentrate rather than simply to play.

-Of those parents of children at state school where uniform is required and who agreed or disagreed, other interesting findings include: –
+Of those parents of children at state school where uniform is required and who agreed or disagreed, other interesting findings include the following:

 • 90% thought it helped with maintaining discipline;

-• 87% agree uniform is better value than allowing children to wear their own clothes;
+• 87% agree uniform is better value than allowing children to wear their clothes;

-• 83% do not agree that school uniform is less convenient than children wearing own clothes;
+• 83% do not agree that school uniform is less convenient than children wearing non-uniform;

 Discipline has always been a hot topic in the education sector and one which parents are now placing higher up on their agenda as a priority for their offspring.
 The Schoolwear Association has seen a trend increase in formal schoolwear.

-With 87% of parents interviewed who expressed an opinion either way, think school uniform represents better value than allowing children to wear their own clothes and it is reassuring to see parents interviewed also placed importance on the longevity (95%) and quality (96%) of uniform.
-A parent highlights “School uniform is excellent value for money.
-I can probably buy the whole of my youngest daughter’s uniform for less than a pair of Converse shoes and they last longer.”
-Creating an individuality for a school, the strong positive message generated by branded school uniform is important and shouldn’t be dismissed lightly.
+87% of parents who expressed an opinion either think school uniforms represent better value than allowing children to wear non-uniform.
+It is reassuring to see parents interviewed also emphasise the longevity (95%) and quality (96%) of uniforms.
+A parent highlights, “School uniform is excellent value for money.
+I can probably buy the whole of my youngest daughter’s uniform for less than a pair of Converse shoes, and they last longer.”
+Creating individuality for a school, the strong positive message generated by branded school uniforms is important and shouldn’t be dismissed lightly.

-The Schoolwear Association was established in late 2006 as the trade body for the school-specific school uniform sector.
+The Schoolwear Association was established in late 2006 as the school-specific school uniform sector trade body.
 Representing the interests of over 200 specialists who sign its Code of Practice, it includes retailers, suppliers, direct-to-school, wholesalers, fabric manufacturers and garment decorators.
 The Schoolwear Association’s members clothe millions of school children and supply products to over 75% of the UK’s schools.
-Run on a largely voluntary basis by some of the sector’s most experienced professionals, the Association ensures that the member companies that make up the market have an opportunity to ensure their voice is heard when industry issues arise.
+Run on a largely voluntary basis by some of the sector’s most experienced professionals; the Association ensures that the member companies that make up the market have an opportunity to ensure their voice is heard when industry issues arise.